Online Assessment - Staff Guides

 "Guidelines for conducting Real Time Online Exams" – Guidance for Designing and Running Online Assessments

 A handbook was created to assist staff in preparing for online assessment in summer 2020.
-We recommend that staff read through this guidance first then consult the guides below for the three main technologies being supported for online assessment in Hilary & Trinity terms 2021.
+We recommend that staff read through this guidance first then consult the guides below for the three main technologies being supported for online assessment in Hilary and Trinity terms 2021.

 Recommended option: IT Services recommend where possible that staff new to online assessment use the Blackboard assignment tool as it has the simplest work flow of the 3 tools.
 Turnitin can also be used for assignments or take-home exams but is recommended in the current situation primarily for staff already familiar with its features.
 Effective online tests are very time-consuming to create, test, deploy and proctor so please convert your assessment to online assignments wherever possible - please see the handbook above for guidance on this.